Lawangin/Burger-builder/README.md

 to launch the app.

-Demo of app can be found here:
+Live Demo of app can be found here:
 #### `http://create-a-burger.s3-website-us-east-1.amazonaws.com/`